Urnark/UNIX_Webserver/webserver/readme.txt

 Installation notes
 -------------------------------------------------------------------------------------------------
-- use the make command in the webserver folder to create server.sh with whom you can execute your webserver.
+- use the make command in the webserver folder to create server with whom you can execute your webserver.

 Options for running the server